A-Z Database

 This acronym for absent without official leave is of US military origin, perhaps from as early as the American Civil War but certainly in common use b...

-To axe in the figurative sense of to cut expenses, or fire staff, workers etc is from c.
-1922.
+To ax (the American spelling) or axe (the British spelling) in the figurative sense of to cut expenses, or to fire staff or workers, dates from c.
+192...

 see Beeline